What exactly is a voice API?

 Software Development Kits (or SDKs) are a set of software development tools in one installable package.
 They’re designed to be used for specific platforms or programming languages and make building applications a far more streamlined process, requiring less development resources.

-A good voice API provider should deliver SDKs in specific programming languages i.e. Python, Ruby, .NET, Node, and PHP.
+A good provider should deliver SDKs in specific programming languages i.e. Python, Ruby, .NET, Node, and PHP.
 These API wrappers mean you can easily integrate with the voice API, resulting in a faster go-to-market process for your application.

 The same goes for developer documentation.
 Your voice API provider should create robust documentation to cover a variety of use cases i.e. quickstart guides, tutorials and product overviews to ensure developers can build what they need quickly and easily.